 - Do not use the top of the walls as holds.

 "The British Mountaineering Council recognises that climbing and mountaineering are activities with a danger of personal injury or death.
-Participants in these activities should be aware of and accept these risks and be responsible for their own actions and involvement."
+Participants in these activities should be aware of and accept these risks and be responsible for their own actions."